 Complete audits on time to avoid an extra charge

 When you receive the auditor’s request to schedule your premium audit, don’t delay in starting the process.

-Premium audit noncompliance could result in policy cancellation or a hefty charge of 200 percent of your estimated premium.
+Premium audit noncompliance could result in policy cancellation or a hefty charge of up to 200 percent of your estimated annual premium.